 In strict liability cases, you do not need to show fault, but must prove that the product was defective when it left the manufacturer’s control, that the product was not altered or broken, that the product was being used as instructed on the packaging, and that the defect in the product caused injury or death to your child and the associated costs and damages.

 In some cases, multiple entities may be responsible for the injury, such as in cases where the manufacturer could have prevented a defect, but the distributor was also aware of it and did not take steps to reduce the likelihood of injury.
 There are also cases where the design was defective, and the manufacturer knew it or the retailer knew it, and nobody did anything to prevent the harm.

-Contact the Bader Law Firm for More Information
+Contact Bader Scott Injury Lawyers for More Information

 If your child has been injured due to a defective product in Savannah, Georgia, you will want to discuss your claim with an experienced Savannah, GA personal injury attorney who will work tirelessly for the benefit of your child and your family.
 Although the harm cannot be undone, compensation will help with the medical bills, rehabilitation costs and any special treatment that your child may require after the injury.
-The Bader Law Firm is here to help you get you the compensation that you are entitled to.
+Bader Scott Injury Lawyers is here to help you get you the compensation that you are entitled to.